UPPS 02.04.01 - The University Star and KTSW Policies and Procedures

 PROCEDURES FOR GENERAL OPERATIONS OF STUDENT PUBLICATIONS

-In their operations, Student Publications will strive to ensure that:
+In their operations, student publications will strive to ensure that:

-All audiences are informed, educated, enlightened, and entertained by journalistic methods consistent with professional practices.
+all audiences are informed, educated, enlightened, and entertained by journalistic methods consistent with professional practices;

-News coverage is as fair and comprehensive as possible.
+news coverage is as fair and comprehensive as possible;

-Students involved in the publications are given the opportunity to develop skills of communication and to express opinions through the various laboratory functions.
+students involved in the publications are given the opportunity to develop skills of communication and to express opinions through the various laboratory functions;

-Students are taught to recognize and avoid publishing material that is obscene, defamatory or libelous.
+students are taught to recognize and avoid publishing material that is obscene, defamatory, or libelous.

 PROCEDURES FOR GENERAL OPERATIONS OF KTSW-FM RADIO

-Conducting a meeting with the provost and vice president for Academic Affairs, the dean of the College Of Fine Arts and Communication, the director of the School of Journalism and Mass Communication, the School of Journalism and Mass Communication electronic media sequence coordinator, and the KTSW-FM general manager to discuss the issue at hand.
+conducting a meeting with the provost and vice president for Academic Affairs, the dean of the College of Fine Arts and Communication, the director of the School of Journalism and Mass Communication, the School of Journalism and Mass Communication Electronic Media Sequence coordinator, and the KTSW-FM general manager to discuss the issue at hand;

-Receiving feedback from administrative personnel to aid in developing a strategy to resolve the issue at hand.
+receiving feedback from administrative personnel to aid in developing a strategy to resolve the issue at hand;

-All student administrators and staff of KTSW-FM accept their responsibilities as citizens and members of the university community, to exercise with diligence the trust placed in them and to respect the rights of others.
+all student administrators and staff of KTSW-FM accept their responsibilities as citizens and members of the university community, to exercise with diligence the trust placed in them and to respect the rights of others.
 Mutual acceptance and commitment to these obligations will provide an environment conducive to learning, creativity, and development of community support.

-All students, administrators and staff will adhere to FCC guidelines as well as local, state and federal laws.
+All students, administrators, and staff will adhere to FCC guidelines as well as local, state, and federal laws.

 Obscene content is determined when the content meets all three of the following guidelines:

-An average person, applying contemporary community standards, must find that the material, as a whole, appeals to the prurient interest,
+an average person, applying contemporary community standards, must find that the material, as a whole, appeals to the prurient interest;

-The material must depict or describe, in a patently offensive way, sexual conduct specifically defined by applicable State law; and,
+the material must depict or describe, in a patently offensive way, sexual conduct specifically defined by applicable state law; and

-The material, taken as a whole, must lack serious literary, artistic, political or scientific value.
+the material, taken as a whole, must lack serious literary, artistic, political, or scientific value.

 KTSW-FM will not broadcast material that the FCC defines as indecent.
-The FCC defines broadcast indecency as “language that depicts or describes, in terms patently offensive as measured by contemporary community standards for the broadcast medium, sexual or excretory activities or organs.”
+The FCC defines broadcast indecency as, “language that depicts or describes, in terms patently offensive as measured by contemporary community standards for the broadcast medium, sexual, or excretory activities or organs.”
 In addition, Texas State may prohibit programming that solicits or promotes unlawful conduct.

-The Board title of each board member
+the TSUS Board of Regents title of each board member;

-The names and addresses of new members
+the names and contact information of new members;

-The occupation of new members
+the occupation of new members; and

-PROCEDURES FOR DISCIPLINARY ACTION OF STUDENT MEDIA STAFF
+PROCEDURES FOR DISCIPLINARY ACTION OF STUDENT-MEDIA STAFF

 PROCEDURES FOR UNDERWRITING BY STUDENT ELECTRONIC MEDIA